 - Andy Brockbank, Director of Operations & Governance

-A new independent service providing vital support for survivors of church-related abuse has been launched, click here to find out more.
+An independent service providing vital support for survivors of church-related abuse: click here to find out more.

 Complaints: We aim to maintain high standards of safeguarding provision, but if you do have a complaint, you can find the diocesan complaints policy here